zoominlive/lesson_planning/INTEGRATION_GUIDE.md

 Once authenticated, the application displays user information and provides access to user context through:

-- **User Info Display**: Shows user name, username, and role in the navigation
+- **User Info Display**: Shows user name, username, role, and authorized locations in the navigation
+- **Location-Based Access**: Users can only access data for locations specified in their JWT token
-- **API Context**: All API requests include user context for data filtering
+- **API Context**: All API requests include user context for data filtering and location validation
 - **Role-Based Access**: Admin users see additional settings management features
 - **Personalization**: User-specific settings and preferences